zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

     ```

     Wait for about 2 minutes until `pxctl status` says *PX is in maintenance Mode*.
-9. List Portworx pools and find the pool that’s affected by the resized vol
+9. List Portworx pools and find the pool that’s affected by the expanded VMDK.
+If a pool has multiple disks, all of the disks need to have the same size.
+So make sure to resize them to the same size.

     ```text
     pxctl sv pool show